bradleymackey/vault-ios/Modules/VaultFeed/README.md

 # VaultFeed

-The feed/list infrastructure for maintaining a list of local OTP codes.
+The core infrastructure for maintaining a list of vault items (such as OTP codes).